RoboMechatronics/Design-Folder-Tool/README.md

 Let's make sure paths in paths.txt file is existed before run to avoid crash.

 This app was packaged by PyInstaller.
-Exact rar files in dist/ to get executable application on window 10 or later.
+Extract .rar files in dist/ to get executable application on window 10 or later.

 Gookluck!